-All of the information about where and when drift cards are deployed and recovered will be used to develop a model generated by scientists at the University of Miami Rosenstiel School of Marine & Atmospheric Science that will help the partners and the Miami community better understand how debris moves with the current, which will help us develop solutions to decrease the trash and debris in Biscayne Bay and along our shoreline.
-Once the models have been developed, we will share them with the public through programs sponsored by the partners and project team to better sustain our shorelines.
+All of the information about where and when drift cards are deployed and recovered will be used by scientists at the University of Miami’s Rosenstiel School of Marine & Atmospheric Science to better understand the circulation of current in Biscayne Bay, which will help us develop solutions to decrease the trash and debris in the Bay and along our shoreline.
+See maps below for drift card recovery sites from year 1 of Bay Drift.

 Of the 320 drift cards released on September 12, 2016, 37 have been recovered and reported via #BayDrift or BayDriftMiami@gmail.com.
 Click on the images below to see where the drift cards and drifters have gone.
 (Colored square indicates the launch location, Dots represent drift card recovery site, lines are the tracks of the GPS drifters)